Relationships

 | Column | Description |

-| Name | Contact name (click to edit) |
+| Name | Contact name and profile photo (click to edit) |

-| Email | Contact email address |
+| Contact email address | |

-| Next Meeting | Date/time of your next scheduled meeting |
+| Next Meeting | Your next scheduled meeting (links to the agenda) |

-| Last Meeting | Days since your last interaction |
+| Last Meeting (Days) | Days since your last interaction |

-- Pagination - Navigate through all contacts
+- Pagination at the bottom lets you navigate through all contacts

 Editing Contact Names

-- Hover over a contact name
+- Click on a contact name in the table

-- Update the name
+- Update the name in the inline editor

 - Changes save automatically